Background pattern

 • Blood clots in the liver, stomach/intestine, kidneys, or eye.

-The chances of having a blood clot may be higher if you have any other condition that increases this risk (see section 2 for more information on conditions that increase the risk of blood clots and the symptoms of a blood clot).
+The risk of having a blood clot may be higher if you have any other condition that increases this risk (see section 2 for more information on conditions that increase the risk of blood clots and symptoms of a blood clot).

-5. Conservation of Mariona Diary
+5. Storage of Mariona Daily

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Each blister contains 21 active white tablets in rows 1, 2, and 3, and 7 placebo green tablets in row 4.
+Each blister pack contains 21 active white tablets in rows 1, 2, and 3, and 7 placebo green tablets in row 4.

-• The other components are: lactose monohydrate, cornstarch, povidone K-30 (E1201), d-alpha-tocopherol (E307), soybean oil, hydrated colloidal silica (E551), anhydrous colloidal silica (E551), stearic acid (E570),hypromellose 2910 (E464), triacetin (E1518), polisorbate, titanium dioxide (E171).
+• The other components are: lactose monohydrate, cornstarch, povidone K-30 (E1201), d-alpha-tocopherol (E307), soybean oil, hydrated colloidal silica (E551), anhydrous colloidal silica (E551), stearic acid (E570), hypromellose 2910 (E464), triacetin (E1518), polysorbate, titanium dioxide (E171).

-Lactose monohydrate, cornstarch, povidone K-30 (E1201), anhydrous colloidal silica (E551), magnesium stearate (E572),hypromellose 2910 (E464), triacetin (E1518), polisorbate, titanium dioxide (E171), aluminum FD & C Blue 2 (E132), yellow iron oxide (E172).
+Lactose monohydrate, cornstarch, povidone K-30 (E1201), anhydrous colloidal silica (E551), magnesium stearate (E572), hypromellose 2910 (E464), triacetin (E1518), polysorbate, titanium dioxide (E171), aluminum lake FD & C Blue 2 (E132), yellow iron oxide (E172).

 • Each active film-coated tablet is white and round.